Chapter 31 BWV 98 Was Gott tut, das ist wohlgetan

 However, the mood of the later work is subtly different.
 It is in triple rather than in common time and this produces a courtly effect.
 If C 99 communicates the unabandoned joyousness of youth, C 98 suggests a more seasoned, mature reaction.
 Assertive, faith-fuelled confidence in the positive consequences of union with the Lord lies at the root of both movements.

 But in the first of these cantatas, faith follows bliss.
 In the second, as befits a responsible Christian, the process is reversed.

 As in C 99, the chorale phrases are simply harmonised in four parts, much as we would expect to find in most closing chorales.
 The last phrase, where the text declares the yielding of all our powers to the governance of the Lord, is the exception.
-The flowing out of these energies is represented by the imitated raft of semi-quaver figures in the altos and tenors and the significance of the event by the repetition of the last line of text.
+The flowing out of these energies is represented by the imitated raft of semi-quaver figures in the altos and tenors, the significance of the event stressed through the repetition of the last line of text.
 The long melismas in all four parts on walten—-to rule, govern or act—-further emphasise the image and leave us in no doubt as to who is ultimately in control.

 After this sparkling yet decorous movement, the first minor chord of the tenor recitative slightly surprises.
 It takes but a moment for us to realise that the torments of our earthly existences remain with us and now our principal preoccupation is to ask, how long we must endure them?
 This, however, is not the arid and tenuous position of frailty that the opening chorus of C 38 so well depicts; in C 98 it is little more than a natural desire to be informed of the scale of our sufferings.
 Now there is no doubt about the final outcome; the last line of the recitative rings out triumphantly—-He does not betray His people.